-You need the latest version of IE. However, even IE9/10 do not yet support WebGL.
-So additionally, you have to install either the InstantReality plugin, Flash 11, or Chrome Frame.
-IE11 now has basic WebGL support (Version 0.92), thus more advanced features do not yet work…
+You need the latest version of IE. IE9/10 do not support WebGL.
+So, for IE version 9 or 10, you have to install either the InstantReality plugin, Flash 11, or Chrome Frame.

 Starting with version 9.x of Google Chrome, WebGL is natively supported: http://www.google.com/chrome